The Saga of Recluce: Setting

-All of the novels take place in the same fantasy universe, spanning a time period of almost two thousand years.
+All of the novels take place in the same fantasy universe, spanning a time period of over two thousand years.

 Within this universe, all matter is aligned with two competing forces: order and chaos.
 In their natural state, these forces are equally matched, in a condition called Balance.
 These two forces can be seen as fantasy representations of the natural entropy (chaos) that occurs in matter, balanced by the various molecular forces (order) that bind matter into structured forms.
 These forces are understood, at a basic level, by all inhabitants of the world.
 The colour white is identified with chaos; black with order.
 The first published novel explains it this way: white is the chaotic combination of all wavelengths of visible light, while black is the absence of this light.
 The extreme of either is undesirable...for a human, perfect chaos is destruction, perfect order is death.